-29. Because so many sites lack backlinks, around 91% of all pages don’t get organic traffic resulting from Google searches.
-Unfortunately, content alone doesn’t guarantee exposure in search engines.
+27. Because so many sites lack backlinks, around 91% of all pages don’t get organic traffic resulting from Google searches. (source)

-30. In fact, on the internet 55.24% of pages lack any backlinks at all.
+28. In fact, on the internet 66% of pages lack any backlinks at all. (source)

-32. Google’s public information indicates that nearly 80% of their algorithm counts factors which are not on the page.
-Case closed: You need to be engaged in backlinking strategies in order to succeed with your SEO!
+30. Google’s public information indicates that nearly 80% of their algorithm counts factors which are not on the page. (source)

 SEO and Blogging

 We bloggers all have one thing in mind: a love of writing.
 However, one reason we post our thoughts online is that we want people to hear what we have to say.
 Therefore, it is important that Google can find our blogs and place them high on results pages.
-Likewise, corporate blogs need to be discoverable in ways that go beyond the casual website browsing.
+Likewise, corporate blogs need to be discoverable in ways that go beyond casual website browsing.

 Other sites might not link to a product page, but they might link to some resourceful content featured in a blog.

 Yes, this post might not have a lot of images, but it is in my strategy to include more images going forward!
 How about you?

 This is a tactic that is vastly underutilized as more companies want to make more and more content when they might be able to achieve more with less!

 The importance of content for SEO – not to mention content marketing initiatives – means that it is consuming a great deal of marketing budgets.
 This is another benchmark to compare your own marketing budget with.

 Mobile and SEO

 Internet usage has changed a lot since the days of clunky desktop computers and dial up modems.
 In fact, many people are reducing their computer usage in favor of mobile devices.
-Not only is a phone smaller, but it also has the double use of making phone calls or text while providing access to the internet.
+Not only is a phone smaller, but it also has the double use of making phone calls or texts while providing access to the internet.
 This convenience has allowed a lot more people to connect worldwide.
-It also has implications for both content and SEO.
+It also has implications for both content and mobile-friendly site SEO.

-40. Mobile devices account for 2/3 of all time spent online and are responsible for 52% of website traffic.
-This number continues to creep up with each year.
+40. Mobile devices account for 2/3 of all time spent online and are responsible for 54% of website traffic. (source)

-The difference in mobile and desktop search behavior is an interesting one that requires more research as to the reasons why this is happening.
+The difference in mobile and desktop search behavior is interesting and requires more research as to the reasons why this is happening.
 In other words, I wouldn’t discount mobile SEO just because of this one SEO statistic.

-42. 87% of smartphone owners use a search engine every day.
+42. 87% of smartphone owners use a search engine every day. (source)